TowoLabs/namespaces/xrpl/caip10.md

 ## Rationale

 In CAIP-10, a string-based general account address scheme is defined.
-The XRPL Addresses are identified by an address in the XRP Ledger's base58 encoding.
+XRPL addresses are identified by an address in the XRP Ledger's base58 encoding.
 The address is derived from an account's master public key.
 An XRPL address is a string with the following characteristics.
 * It is between 25 and 35 characters long.
 * It starts with the character `r`
 * It uses alpanumerical characters excluding number `0`, lowercase letter `"l"` and capital letters `["O", "I"]`.